Building symmetries into data-driven manifold dynamics models for complex flows: application to two-dimensional Kolmogorov flow: Data-driven dimension reduction and dynamic modeling

 \subsection{Finding a manifold coordinate representation with IRMAE-WD}

+In the previous section we demonstrated how to obtain the fundamental chart in the ambient space.
+Now we turn to representing the lower-dimensional invariant manifold $\IM$, noting that we do not need to represent the entire manifold but only the portion that is in the fundamental chart of the ambient space, i.e.~the region illustrated in Fig.~\ref{fig:trueRe14d4_colored} .
+This will be the fundamental chart for $\IM$, with the other charts related to it via the symmetry operations.
+Mapping all the data in the ambient space into the fundamental chart thus represents an eightfold augmentation of the data set that is available to determine the coordinate representation for the fundamental chart on $\IM$ (i.e.~in the autoencoder latent space).

-In the previous section we discussed how to obtain the fundamental chart.
-We have defined a natural subdivision of the state space, where the invariant manifold of the dynamics is represented by an atlas of charts that are related by symmetry operations.
-This means that we do not need to learn the full invariant manifold, only the piece in the fundamental chart. {To find a low-dimensional representation of the fundamental chart} we use a variant of a common machine-learning architecture known as an undercomplete autoencoder (AE), whose purpose is to learn a reduced representation of the state such that the reconstruction error with respect to the true data is minimized.
+{To find a low-dimensional representation of the fundamental chart on $\IM$} we use a variant of a common machine-learning architecture known as an undercomplete autoencoder (AE), whose purpose is to learn a reduced representation of the state such that the reconstruction error with respect to the true data is minimized.
 We flatten the vorticity field $\tilde{\omega}$ such that $N=32 \times 32 = 1024$.
 The AE consists of an encoder and a decoder.
 The encoder maps from the full space $\tilde{\omega} \in \mathbb{R}^{N}$ to the lower-dimensional latent space $h(t) \in \mathbb{R}^{d_h}$, where ideally $d_h=d_\IM\ll N$, and the decoder maps back to the full space $\tilde{\omega}_r$.
+The vector $h(t)$ is a set of coordinates for representing the fundamental chart on $\IM$.